 Throughout her career, Dean Kirschling has received numerous awards for her accomplishments, including the Beth Wessinger Award from the Oregon Hospice Association in 1995, the Organization of Maine Nurse Executives Leadership Achievement Award in 2003, the Agnes E. Flaherty Leadership Award from the American Nurses Association-Maine in 2006, and the Hospice and Palliative Nurses Association’s Leading the Way Award in 2013.
 Dean Kirschling was co-recipient of the Kentucky Nurses Association’s Nurse of the Year Award in 2010 and received the Kentucky Nurse Practitioner Advocate of the Year in 2011.
 She is an alumna of the AACN-Wharton Executive Leadership Fellows Program (2013) and the Robert Wood Johnson Foundation Nurse Executive Fellows Program (2000-2003).
 She was inducted as a Fellow in the American Academy of Nursing in 2009.

-Dr. Congdon serves as the assistant dean for the Shady Grove Campus of the School of Pharmacy.
+Dr. Congdon, PharmD, BCPS, CDE, serves as the assistant dean for the Shady Grove campus of the School of Pharmacy.
 Her teaching focus surrounds interprofessional education, diabetes, and the abilities lab series.

 Congdon’s research interests relate to her practice at Mercy Health Clinic.
 She has evaluated the impact of pharmacist-provided medication therapy management (MTM) on clinical outcomes, such as hemoglobin A1C, blood pressure, and cholesterol.
 Furthermore, her team has demonstrated the importance of interprofessional, coordinated care on clinical outcomes for patients with poorly controlled diabetes.

-David B. Mallott, MD, is associate dean of medical education at the School of Medicine, and associate professor of psychiatry.
+Dr. Mallott, MD, is associate dean of medical education at the School of Medicine and associate professor of psychiatry.
 He has been at the School of Medicine since 1986.

 Mallott received his MD from the University of Pittsburgh and completed a psychiatric residency at Tulane University.
 His academic interests include the education of students and residents in the history of psychiatry, personality disorders, the doctor-patient relationship, and medical ethics.

-Patricia Danielewicz is the Executive Administrative Assistant for the Center for Interprofessional Education.
-She has been at UMB since 2005.
+Reetta Gach is the Senior Program Specialist for the Center for Interprofessional Education.
+She has been with UMB since 2013.